strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 ---
-title: Installing plugins via the Marketplace - Strapi User Guide
+title: Using the Marketplace - Strapi User Guide
-description: Instructions to install new plugins in a Strapi application via the Marketplace.
+description: Instructions to install new plugins and providers in a Strapi application via the Marketplace.
 canonicalUrl: https://docs.strapi.io/user-docs/latest/plugins/installing-plugins-via-marketplace.html
 ---